WrongGitUsername/gns3-copilot/chainlit.md

 # GNS3 Copilot - AI-Powered Network Automation Assistant 🤖🌐

 Welcome to **GNS3 Copilot** - your intelligent network automation companion!
-This AI-powered assistant combines the power of natural language processing with GNS3 network simulation to make network automation accessible and intuitive.
+This AI-powered assistant combines DeepSeek LLM for natural language processing, LangChain for agent orchestration, and GNS3 network simulation to make network automation accessible and intuitive.
+It features real-time reasoning display using the ReAct framework.

 ## 🚀 What You Can Do

 - **Natural Language Control**: Manage network devices using simple English commands
-- **Real-time Reasoning**: Watch the AI agent's thought process as it works
+- **Real-time Reasoning**: Watch the AI agent's thought process in real-time using ReAct framework
+- **Streaming Responses**: See the AI reasoning and results appear instantly in the chat
-- **GNS3 Integration**: Seamlessly interact with your existing GNS3 projects
+- **GNS3 Integration**: Seamlessly interact with your existing GNS3 projects via REST API
-- **Multi-device Operations**: Execute commands across multiple devices simultaneously using Nornir
+- **Multi-device Operations**: Execute commands across multiple devices simultaneously using Nornir (up to 10 concurrent workers)
-- **Concurrent Execution**: Run commands on multiple devices at the same time for faster results
+- **Dynamic Topology Discovery**: Automatically discovers devices and their console ports from GNS3 projects
+- **Session Management**: Supports stop/cancel operations during long-running tasks
 - **Multi-device Configuration**: Configure multiple devices concurrently using Nornir framework
 - **Safe Automation**: Built-in safety mechanisms prevent dangerous operations